wailingnaomi/festiv/README.md

 Hi there!

 Welcome to our project Festiv.
-Festiv is a dating app based on what kind of music you like.
-Register an account and log in to start liking (or dislike).
+Festiv is a dating app where you can find people based on what kind of music you like.
+Register an account and log in to start liking (or disliking).

 ## Features
 ### Aidan
+I built my feature according to the following job story:
 > When I use the dating application for the first time, I want to be able to create an account so I can create my profile.

 ** Topic **
-Hier komt link naar topic wiki
+Link to topic wiki

 ### Naomi
 > When I am looking for a match, I want to search on interests, so that I get a list of possible matches.

 **Topic**
-Hier komt link naar topic wiki
+Link to topic wiki

 ## Install Festiv
 ### Clone the repo